Causal Reasoning Meets Visual Representation Learning: A Prospective Study: Extensive Applications

 \section{Extensive Applications}

-Causal reasoning with spatial-temporal representation learning has a variety of applications.
-Modeling causal reasoning for a variety of tasks can achieve better perception of the real world.
-In this section, we will introduce the applications from five aspects: image/video analysis, explainable artificial intelligence, recommendation system, human-computer dialog and interaction, and crowded intelligence analysis.
-We also discuss how causal reasoning benefits various real-world applications.
+Causal reasoning with visual representation learning has a variety of applications.
+Modeling causal reasoning for a variety of tasks can achieve a better perception of the real world.
+In this section, we introduce the applications from five aspects: image/video analysis, explainable artificial intelligence, recommendation system, human-computer dialog and interaction, and crowd intelligence analysis.
+We also discuss how causal reasoning benefits various real-world applications, as shown in Fig. \ref{fig:application}.